 In 2011, the San Francisco Planning Department published, “Recognizing, Protecting and Memorializing South of Market LGBTQ Social Heritage Neighborhood Resources,” in an effort to document LGBTQ neighborhood features and make recommendations for celebrating these past and present neighborhood resources.
 The idea for a public plaza has emerged as a way to support this effort by creating a physical commemoration of Folsom Gulch’s Leather and LGBTQ history.

-Additionally, the emerging effort to form a Leather Cultural District reinforces the neighborhood's desire to recognize, protect and celebrate leather's influence and history here.
+Additionally, the formation of the first-ever Leather Cultural District in 2018 reinforces the neighborhood's desire to recognize, protect and celebrate leather's influence and history here.

 City Planning Context